 God would not have it.

-He doesn’t call us to change the world.
+He doesn’t call us to change the world by our own strength.

 And through that, yes, we can change things, thank you Jesus!